thaihungle/SHM/README.md

 y = model(x)
 ```

-Implementation details of SHM module can be found in [shm.py](https://github.com/thaihungle/SHM/blob/main/shm.py)
+Implementation details of the SHM module can be found in [shm.py](https://github.com/thaihungle/SHM/blob/main/shm.py)
-Please note that when we adapt to specific tasks, we can slightly modify the implementation to follow the common practice (e.g., add residual shortcut).
+Just so you know, when we adapt to specific tasks, we can slightly modify the implementation to follow the common practice (e.g., add residual shortcut).

 ## <a name="bench"></a> 🎯 Benchmarks